 - Give your name, tell something about your family, how you met Toni and how long you’ve known her

 - Two Truths and a Lie

 - Go around the group and have each person say three things about themselves: two things that are true and one that is a lie.
 Then, the rest of the group has to guess which ones are the truth, and which is the lie.

-Group pics with my tripod
+- Group pics with tripod

-Share something you’re thankful for
+- Share something you’re thankful for

-Make to-go baskets
+- Make to-go baskets